Science Spoofs, Physics Pranks and Astronomical Antics: Publications devoted to humour

-In addition to these specifically humour-based publications, there are several other journals and newsletters that occasionally include non-serious contributions.
-In the U.K., ``The Observatory'' is a bimonthly review of astronomy published since 1877, which has often contained poetry and related frivolous items, in addition to serious papers and reports.
-It also includes a ``Here and There'' section, pointing out misprints and ridiculous statements of astronomical interest.
+In addition to these specifically humour-based publications, several other journals and newsletters occasionally include non-serious contributions.
+Applied Optics had a section called ``Of Optics and Opticists'' that occasionally contained humorous pieces, and there were similar contributions in ``N.P.L.\ News'' from the U.K.'s National Physical Laboratory.
+Also in the U.K., ``The Observatory'' is a bimonthly review of astronomy, which has been published since 1877; in addition to serious papers and reports, it includes a ``Here and There'' section, pointing out misprints and ridiculous statements of astronomical interest.
+On three specific occasions, there has been a ``Special Pull-out and Throw-away Supplement'' added; these were to commemorate the 1000th issue (in 1974), the 100th year (in 1977) and the year 2000 (in 2000, naturally) \cite{Observatory}.
+The supplements were ``pink pages'', perhaps to mimic the old letters section of Monthly Notices of the Royal Astronomical Society; they contained more frivolous content, including reports of fake meetings, poetry and spoofs of papers, e.g.\ ``On the properties of cuboid star clusters'' \cite{Cuboid}, ``On the possible existence of the lost constellation of `Cuculus' (the Cuckoo)'' \cite{Cuculus} and ``Astrophysics in 2049'' \cite{Trimble}.